Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/WSUS.md

 </p>

 <p>
 Then you have the <strong>Downstream Servers</strong>, these are configured to receive updates from the upstream server instead of from Microsoft Update.
-Organizing WSUS in this fashion greatly reduces the bandwidth usage since updates are only downloaded a once by the upstream server and distributed internally to the downstream servers.
+Organizing WSUS in this fashion greatly reduces the bandwidth usage since updates are only downloaded once by the upstream server and distributed internally to the downstream servers.
 Downstream servers can be placed within network segments to distribute updates to client computers.
 </p>

 ### Downstream Server Modes